Merlin's Whisper: Enabling Efficient Reasoning in Large Language Models via Black-box Persuasive Prompting: Details of

 \subsection{Examples of Prompt Candidates}

-We present illustrative examples of our adversarial prompt candidates in Table~\ref{tab:prompts}, and provide the index of top-performing candidates in Table~\ref{tab:topcandidates}.
-Consistent with the analyses in Section~\ref{sec:perspectives} and \ref{sec:generalizability}, prompts generated using the \texttt{Evidence}-based persuasion perform well on the Qwen3 series, while all adversarial perspectives yield comparably effective prompts on the DeepSeek-R1-Distill-Qwen series, with a broader diversity of perspectives represented among the top-performing candidates.
-Notably, several prompt candidates, such as \texttt{Evidence-II} and \texttt{Rolelay-III}, are shared between the Qwen3 and DeepSeek-R1-Distill-Qwen series, further supporting the generalizability of \method across different model architectures.
+We present illustrative examples of our persuasive prompt candidates in Table~\ref{tab:prompts}, and provide the index of top-performing candidates in Table~\ref{tab:topcandidates}.
+Consistent with the analyses in Section~\ref{sec:perspectives} and \ref{sec:generalizability}, prompts generated using the \texttt{Evidence}-based persuasion perform well on the Qwen3 series, while all persuasive perspectives yield comparably effective prompts on the DeepSeek-R1-Distill series, with a broader diversity of perspectives represented among the top-performing candidates.
+Notably, several prompt candidates, such as \texttt{Evidence-II} and \texttt{RolePlay-III}, are shared between the Qwen3 and DeepSeek-R1-Distill series, further supporting the generalizability of \method across different model architectures.